zudochkin/awesome-newsletters/README.md

 - [Unzip.dev](https://unzip.dev/).
 Developer trends newsletter, unpacking one trend at a time.
 - [Daily Tech](https://dailytech.email).
 Daily Tech is a curated newsletter about technology, startups, product, and software engineering.
 - [SaaS Bites](https://saasbites.substack.com).
 Latest news, tips, and tools for SaaS growth, marketing and product management.
+- [MindByte Weekly Pulse](https://mindbyte.beehiiv.com) Fuel your week with MindByte Weekly Pulse, your indispensable guide to navigating the dynamic world of GitHub, Azure, and .NET.
+Discover the latest insights, tips, and trends, curated by an industry expert, delivered to your inbox every week.

 ## Leadership